bscan/PerlNavigator/README.md

 It is recommended to set `perlnavigator.perltidyProfile` if you would like customized formatting.
 Otherwise, the default settings will be used.
 I might create a default profile at some point.

 ### Perlimports Customization
 Perlimports offers additional diagnostics when imports can be cleaned up.
-When perlimports is available "Format Document" and "Format Selection" will run perlimports in addition to perltidy.
+When perlimports is enabled, "Format Document" and "Format Selection" will run perlimports in addition to perltidy.
+By default, perlimports is not enabled, but the diagnostics (linting) can be enabled with `perlimportsLintEnabled`, and the tidying can be enabled with `perlimportsTidyEnabled`.
 Perlimports can be customized with a profile using the `perlnavigator.perlimportsProfile`.
-The diagnostics (linting) can be toggled with `perlimportsLintEnabled`, and the tidying can be toggled with `perlimportsTidyEnabled`.
 Due to implementation limitations, perlimports requires a saved version of the file you are working on.
 If any results are unexpected, save the working file and try again.

 ## Installation For Other Editors